Classical and Quantum Mechanics via Lie algebras: Quantities

 (iii) \bfi{(Classical fluids)} A fluid is classically described by an atomic system with an indefinite number of particles.
-The appropriate Euclidean $*$-algebra for a single species of monatomic particles is the direct sum $\Ez=\D\oplus_{N\ge 0} \Ez_N$ whose quantities are infinite sequences $g=(g_0,g_1,...)$ of $g_N\in\Ez_N$, with $\Ez_N$ as in (i), and weighted Liouville integral
+The appropriate Euclidean $*$-algebra for a single species of monatomic particles is the direct sum $\Ez=\D\oplus_{N\ge 0} \Ez_N$ whose quantities are infinite sequences $g=(g_0,g_1,...)$ of $g_N\in\Ez_N^{\sym}$, with $\Ez_N^{\sym}$ consisting of all permutation-invariant functions functions form $\Ez_N$ as in (ii), and weighted Liouville integral

 Here $C_N$ is a symmetry factor for the symmetry group of the $N$-particle systen, which equals $h^{3N}N!$ for indistinguishable particles; $h= 2\pi \hbar$ is Planck's constant.
 This accounts for the Maxwell statistics and gives the correct entropy of mixing.
 Classical fluids with monatomic particles of several different kinds require a tensor product of several such algebras, and classical fluids composed of molecules require additional degrees of freedom to account for the rotation and vibration of the molecules.